 - Always avoid exercising near high-traffic areas since vehicles create harmful air pollution.

-- Reduce the pollution you create
+Reduce pollution you create

 - Don't burn wood or trash.
 Burning firewood and trash are among the major sources of particle pollution (soot) in many parts of the country.

-- Walk, bike or carpool instead of driving alone.
+- Walk, bike or carpool instead of driving alone

 - Share your story about how air pollution impacts you.
-We'll use it to help call on our elected officials for healthy air!
+We'll use it to help call on our elected officials for healthy air.

 While we can help protect ourselves and our families by knowing our risks, limiting our exposure and reducing personal contributions to air pollution, we must also support policies that combat climate change and limit air pollution.
-Please help beat the heat by calling on our decision-makers to protect our health: click to tweet!

-Blog last updated: April 9, 2020
+Blog last updated: August 25, 2023